unibit-api/python-unibit/README.md

 The UniBit Stock News API requires a premium account, but in return gives a wealth of news articles on all 8000 US-listed companies.
 Along with this, UniBit provides analyses on each news article.
 With deep learning, each article is classified into a comprehensive genre list, and named entities and sentiment are also extracted.

+## Update
+Unibit python SDK is now available for Version2 APIs!
+For the API documentation, visit (https://unibit.ai/docs) For the python SDK for Version2 APIs, go to [Version2 APIs example](#v2_example)

 ## Install
 To install UniBit, type:
 ```shell